 Originally published 06/22/2022.
 Updated for accuracy and relevancy on 01/18/2024

 Magnesium and melatonin can be used to help your sleep cycle, but which is better?
 Read on to learn more about magnesium vs. melatonin.

 By registered dietitian and fertility specialist Lauren Manaker

-The good news is, along with practicing good sleep hygiene, there are some supplements that people take to support healthy sleep — with two popular ones being magnesium and melatonin.
+The good news is, along with practicing good sleep hygiene, there are some natural sleep aid supplements that people take to support restful sleep — with two popular ones being magnesium and melatonin.

 Yet, while both of these supplements are many peoples’ go-to remedies to get some shut-eye, these two remedies are not interchangeable.

 So, what is the difference between magnesium and melatonin?
 And which one should you take?

 If you have ever wondered how melatonin and magnesium differ, read on to get to the bottom of it.

 Magnesium is a mineral that our bodies need in order to perform many important functions.
 From playing a role in maintaining blood pressure and cardiac function to supporting bone health, this key micronutrient is certainly an important one.

 Magnesium also plays a key role in the way we rest by playing a supporting role in the function of certain neurotransmitters in our brain, which can impact sleep.
 It also helps regulate melatonin production, and helps the body relax.
 Magnesium has also been shown to enhance sleep quality as well.